Find information about paying for care services to keep you safe and independent at home.

 We aim to send you an invoice every four weeks for the services you receive.

 We will print the dates of the care you are being charged for on your invoice.
 You can arrange to pay by standing order or direct debit.

 Direct payments - paying for your care

 If you have agreed to receive a direct payment to buy your own care and support, you will be asked to open a dedicated bank account for the sole purpose of receiving the direct payment.
 You will also be expected to contribute towards the cost of your care and support.
 This amount will be calculated as part of the financial assessment process.
 When you are informed of the amount you have to pay, you must make arrangements to pay the assessed amount into the dedicated bank account.
 We will help you make this arrangement.

 You will always be asked to pay for meals you receive at home, in luncheon clubs or in day care, and transport to and from day care.

-Meals taken at a day centre or luncheon club cost £3.30 for a two course meal or £2.50 for the main course and 85p for the dessert.
-Transport to and from a day centre (if provided) costs £2.60 per day.
-The personal laundry service, where available, costs £4.60 per load.
+Meals taken at a day centre or luncheon club cost £3.90 for a two course meal or £2.85 for the main course and £1.05 for the dessert.
+Transport to and from a day centre (if provided) costs £7.50 per journey up to a maximum of £40 per week.
+The personal laundry service, where available, costs £5.25 per load.
 The amount you pay for other support services will be calculated from your financial assessment.

 If you receive help at home through services like Telecare, Lifeline, a warden service or because you live in a supported living scheme, we can work out the amount you can contribute towards the cost of those services through the same financial assessment process.